facebook/react-native-website/website/versioned_docs/version-0.83/optimizing-flatlist-configuration.md

 | ------ | ------- |
 | Number | 21      |

 The number passed here is a measurement unit where 1 is equivalent to your viewport height.
-The default value is 21 (10 viewports above, 10 below, and one in between).
+The default value is 21 (10 viewports above, 10 below, and 1 in between).

 **Pros:** Bigger `windowSize` will result in less chance of seeing blank space while scrolling.
 On the other hand, smaller `windowSize` will result in fewer items mounted simultaneously, saving memory.